cnorling/norling.io/content/post/git-rebase/index.md

 If you've worked with git, you've likely needed to do at least one of these at some point.
 And if you're like me, you've probably tried to read the `--help` documentation of git to figure out how to do some of these things, and oh boy the docs can be hard to read.
 This article is a reference on what you can do with git rebases, and how to do it.

+## A Disclaimer About Controversy

+Rebasing involves rewriting history.
+Rewriting history involves force pushing to overwrite the remote state of a repository.
+Force pushing has the potential to delete others work (if you rebase recklessly).

+Rewriting history is controversial.
+Some say it's okay to modify history because it's sometimes necessary and can enhance git history.
+Others say it's not okay because git is supposed to be a historical representation of all changes, and you should prefer to roll your fixes forward.
+In my opinion if your historical modifications don't impact others, it should be acceptable to rewrite history.
+It's important when managing git history to ensure that you aren't impacting other people's work.
+You should follow these general practices:

+- Always use `--force-with-lease` when pushing out rebases.
+- Avoid rewriting history if you're collaborating with others on the same branch.
+- If you have to rebase changes while working with others, `git pull` often to always make sure you're working with the latest content.
+- Don't edit other people's commits unless they know about and consent to the edits.

 ## So What is a Git Rebase?

 A git rebase is the act of disassembling and reassembling a range of commits.
 The function's name comes from its original purpose of changing the forked location of your branch to a different commit or branch.
+There are two general types of rebases.
+Ones that require human interaction to complete, and ones that do not.
+A human interactive rebase would involve doing things like adding, editing, deleting, combining, and splitting commits.
+A noninteractive rebase would be attaching your base to a different branch.

+Interactive rebases are executed by running `git rebase --interactive $GITREVISION` Noninteractive rebases are executed by running `git rebase $GITREVISION`

 ## How do I Git Rebase?